tbhavana/tbhavana/README.md

-- 👋 Hi, I’m @tbhavana
+- 👋 Hi, I’m Bhavana Tangirala and I work as a Software Developer in India.
-- 👀 I’m interested in Software Development, cloud technologies, coffee, pizza and dancing.
+- 👀 I’m interested in developing apps using Python and Django
-- 🌱 I’m currently learning AWS and DS and Algorithms
+- 🌱 I’m currently learning cloud tech AWS and DS and Algorithms.
 - 💞️ I’m looking to collaborate on anything that interests me
+- 👀 In my free time I like to learn something new, read books and cook!

 <!---
 tbhavana/tbhavana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.